Core Module Information

 Learning Outcomes for module:

-On completion of this module you will be able to:
+Upon completion of this module you will be able to

-LO1: critically assess, select and apply a range of physical, analytical and mechanical examination techniques used in materials technology and product failure analysis.
+LO1: Critically assess, select and apply a range of physical, analytical and mechanical examination techniques used in materials technology and product failure analysis.

-LO2: apply appropriate forensic techniques to analyse and report on the cause of failures in products.
+LO2: Apply appropriate forensic techniques to analyse and report on the cause of failures in products.

 Full Details of Teaching and Assessment

-2023/4, Trimester 2, Face-to-Face, Edinburgh Napier University
+2024/5, Trimester 2, In Person, Edinburgh Napier University

 VIEW FULL DETAILS